Waterballs: Size, shape and materials

 High-performance water bags or water balls come in different sizes and shapes.
 There are a handful of high-performance water balls such as Waboba Ball, Water Bouncer currently sold in the US.
 The sealed or water-absorbing, high-performance water balls are typically 2 in or larger and made of soft rubber generally with a neoprene single seam jacket.
 These balls are designed to bounce on the water surface.

 The water absorbing water bag is the smallest of these high-performance water sports toys.
 It is a collapsing bag or sack like a foot bag with an Ultra Suede single seam cover and beaded fill with other water absorbing high-density materials.
 It is designed to skip and roll on water in a low profile skip pattern.
 It is less than 2 in in diameter and it easily fits and collapses in a small child's hand.
 It looks and feels like a foot bag or Hacky Sack.
-TheWaterRipper is the only water absorbing water bag on the market.
+The WaterRipper is the only water absorbing water bag on the market.